ghi-electronics/Docs/hardware/legacy_products/raspberrypi_hats.md

 # Raspberry Pi Hats
 Several HATs were made for the RPI.
 The software was focused on the use of Win10.

-Thid [GitHub repo](https://github.com/ghi-electronics/Windows-IoT) includes the software for all HATs.
+This [GitHub repo](https://github.com/ghi-electronics/Windows-IoT) includes the software for all HATs.

 ## FEZ HAT
 ![FEZ HAT](images/fez-hat.jpg)